Tax Benefits of Land Conservation

 Federal Income Tax Deduction

 Donations of property and conservation easements that meet federal tax code requirements may entitle the donor to federal income tax deductions.
-For tax year 2018 and thereafter, the deduction is limited to 50% of adjusted gross income, which if not used up in 2018, may be carried forward at 50% of adjusted gross income for an additional fifteen years or until the donation is fully expended, whichever comes first.
-In addition, a farmer or rancher who receives in 2018 or thereafter more than 50% of adjusted gross income from the trade or business of farming or ranching is eligible for a tax deduction of 100% of adjusted gross income with the same carry forward right.
+For tax year 2020 and thereafter, the deduction is limited to 50% of adjusted gross income, which if not used up in 2020, may be carried forward at 50% of adjusted gross income for an additional fifteen years or until the donation is fully expended, whichever comes first.
+In addition, a farmer or rancher who receives in 2020 or thereafter more than 50% of adjusted gross income from the trade or business of farming or ranching is eligible for a tax deduction of 100% of adjusted gross income with the same carry forward right.
 IRS Form 8283 must be filed to obtain this deduction.
-Form 8283 requires attachment of a copy of the appraisal, an appraiser’s declaration, acknowledgement of the gift, copies of the deed as recorded and a baseline documentation report.
+Form 8283 requires attachment of a copy of the appraisal, an appraiser’s declaration, acknowledgement of the gift, copies of the deed of conservation easement as recorded, and a baseline documentation report.

 Virginia State Income Tax Credit

 A Virginia state tax credit has been established for donation of property and conservation easements at 40% of the value of the property or easement.
-The amount of the credit that may be used by a taxpayer may not exceed $50,000 for taxable year 2018 and each taxable year thereafter, but any unexpended portion may be carried forward for the next 10 taxable years.
+The amount of the credit that may be used by a taxpayer may not exceed $20,000 for taxable year 2020 and $50,000 per taxable year thereafter, but any unexpended portion may be carried forward for the next 13 taxable years.
 For each taxpayer, in any one taxable year, the credit used may not exceed the amount of income tax otherwise due.
-In addition, any unexpended portion may be transferred to another Virginia taxpayer.
+Any unexpended portion may be sold and transferred to another Virginia taxpayer.
 A recent tax court opinion suggests that the income from the sale of tax credits held for more than one year prior to sale may receive more favorable long-term capital gains treatment.
 (Check with your tax advisor or attorney to determine whether and when tax credits should be sold.)
 Tax credits in excess of $1 million or more will be issued only if the conservation value of the donation has been verified by the Director of the Virginia Department of Conservation and Recreation (DCR) based on criteria adopted by the Virginia Land Conservation Foundation.
 Pre-filing review of the conservation value is available through DCR.
 There is a $75 million limit on the amount of tax credits that the Department of Taxation may issue in each calendar year.
 Form LPC-1 must be filed with the Department of Taxation for registration of credits and Form LPC-2 for transfer of credits.
+Additional information can be found here.

 Federal Estate Tax Reduction and Exclusion